falling-fruit/dfg-seasons/README.md

 Next, download the monthly high-res weather data from this link: (monthly_weather_data.grib)[https://drive.google.com/file/d/157JrxJsks9EmWLjyz1ERITu-Ds9mBo6M/view?usp=drive_link].
 Put the weather data in the following directory: `data/weather_data/monthly_weather_data.grib`.

+After this, you are all set to run the model training notebook!

+For Monthly Data (the default, and best model), run all the cells in `Train from Monthly Data.ipynb`.
+This will train several models – one with all the plant observations, one that's aggressively filtered to only include observations in the "normal growing range", and one filtered to not include tropical observations.

+## Future Use

+To train models using weather data from the future, you will first need a time machine.
+This can be found in `time_machine/blueprints_for_time_machine.py`.
+(Just kidding – there's no time machine).

+## Model Training Helpers

+If you want to train/test these models again next year, you will need ERA-5 monthly data from the previous year.
+You will also need updated phenology observations.
+The documentation for these can be found at: